smurfix/owslave/README.md

 appropriate changes to the owfs project so that other people can actually talk to your stuff.

+The OWFS code for MoaT devices is located at git@github.com:M-o-a-T/owfs.git .

 NB: OWFS supports conditional search even if the "alarm" directory is missing.
 You can still access it.

+## HOWTO

+See HOWTO.md

 ## TODO